itlab-vision/ITLab-Vision-deeplab/ExecutionGuide.md

  - ``` extra/scripts/run_pascal.sh ```
  - ``` extra/scripts/run_densecrf.sh ```

-So, if you want to execute Deeplab, you need to set up these scripts accordingly to your configuration. <br/><br/>
+So, if you want to execute Deeplab, you need to set up these scripts respectively to your configuration. <br/><br/>

 1. Set variable __DEST_DIR__ in extra/scripts/deploy.sh as you need to and run that script.